mgwalker/mgwalker.github.io/src/readme.md

 _(most recent first)_

+- ### 18F Delivery Assurance

+  Recurring.
+As of February 2023, this is where 18F staff go when they're between projects.
+It's a team that works on various 18F products that are otherwise difficult to maintain due to our funding structure.

 - ### Team Talent support for TTSJobs site

   The TTSJobs site is how our Talent Team advertises job openings to the world.